-- North America
+- North America lists

 - Indiana county lists

-- Property list
+- Property lists

-You can include property lists.
+Yes, you can include property lists.
 If you include property lists please give a brief description of your property: urban yard, suburban yard, or country yard.
 Also give an approximate size estimate.
 An urban or suburban yard might be measured in feet such as 50 by 70 feet and a country yard in acres such as 25 acres.